Erik Haula

-Erik Haula (born 23 March 1991) is a Finnish professional ice hockey forward for the Nashville Predators of the National Hockey League (NHL).
-He has previously played for the Minnesota Wild, Vegas Golden Knights, Carolina Hurricanes, Florida Panthers, Boston Bruins, and New Jersey Devils.
-Haula was selected by the Wild in the seventh round, 182nd overall, of the 2009 NHL Entry Draft.
+Erik Haula (born 23 March 1991) is a Finnish professional ice hockey player who is a forward for the Los Angeles Kings of the National Hockey League (NHL).
+He has previously played for the Minnesota Wild, Vegas Golden Knights, Carolina Hurricanes, Florida Panthers, Nashville Predators, Boston Bruins, and New Jersey Devils.
+Haula was selected by the Wild in the seventh round, 182nd overall, of the 2009 NHL entry draft.

 Playing career

 Junior

 Erik Haula started playing ice hockey at his local club HC Ässät Pori.
 During the 2006–07 season, Haula scored 43 points in 29 games for Ässät U18.
 The following season he played with the Ässät U20 team in the U20 SM-sarja, scoring 22 points in 40 games. Ässät lost the finals of the U20 SM-sarja to KalPa.
 Haula did not get playing time in Ässät's SM-liiga lineup.

 Amateur

 Haula played the 2008–09 hockey season with Shattuck-Saint Mary's in Faribault, Minnesota.
 There he tallied 24 goals and 55 assists for 79 points in 49 games played.
 In March 2009, Haula committed to the University of Minnesota.
 He would be only the second player born outside of North America to play for the Gophers, following future Wild teammate Thomas Vanek of Austria.
-Three months later, on 27 June 2009, Haula was drafted by the Minnesota Wild in the seventh round, 182nd overall, at the 2009 NHL Entry Draft.
+Three months later, on 27 June 2009, Haula was drafted by the Minnesota Wild in the seventh round, 182nd overall, at the 2009 NHL entry draft.

 Before attending the University of Minnesota, however, Haula first played at the junior level in the United States Hockey League (USHL) with the Omaha Lancers for the 2009–10 season while he attended Daniel J. Gross Catholic High School.
 His 28 goals and 44 assists with a plus-minus rating of +36 helped lead the Lancers to the Western Division finals.
 In his sole USHL season, he was named to the All-Star and All-Rookie teams.

 After leaving the USHL, Haula totaled 42 goals, 82 assists and 124 points in 114 games during three seasons of college ice hockey with the Gophers.
 He then decided to forgo his senior year and final season of eligibility to sign professionally with the Wild.